realhomebody/alx-pre_course/README.md

-Yes!
-This is my first readme (updated).
+This is my firt readme